 But obviously, it’s not just the finished product you have to be worried about.
 What about if things go wrong while you’re completing the work?
-It’s a job site—with power tools, sharp instruments, and heavy lifting all playing a role, the opportunities for injuries and property damage to a third party are abundant.
+It’s a job site—with power tools, sharp instruments, and heavy lifting all playing a role.
+The opportunities for injuries and property damage to a third party are abundant.

-Over the years, construction sites have played host to numerous dangerous accidents including cranes toppling over and balconies collapsing. tweet
+Over the years, construction sites have played host to numerous dangerous accidents including cranes toppling over and balconies collapsing.

 At Federated Insurance, we like to take this a step further.
-Our commercial general liability policies include bodily injury/property damage liability, personal and advertising injury liability, employee benefit program liability, and coverage for medical payments.
+Our commercial general liability policies can include bodily injury/property damage liability, personal and advertising injury liability, employee benefit program liability, and coverage for medical payments.

 Commercial property insurance

-Fire, theft, and vandalism can be out of your control.
+Fire, theft, and vandalism are risks that can be out of your control.
 While you can take steps to mitigate these risks, like having a current inventory, keeping detailed records of equipment and tools used on the project sites, and closing off your construction site from uninvited visitors, you can’t always stop bad things from happening.

 To protect your physical assets like buildings and their contents, you should consider commercial property insurance.
-The coverage can help protect equipment, furniture, fixtures, tools, machinery, and third party property.
+The coverage can help protect equipment, furniture, fixtures, tools, machinery, and third-party property.
 It also covers property in transit.